alexlb7/pythonchallenge/README.md

-Nearly empty Python3 project with a failing test!
+Completed Python3 project with a failing test!
 ===

 **DO NOT change the names of the function (get_cheapest_hotel) or of the file and folder it is in, changing it implies in disqualification.**